Getting Started

 Script args:

-If you run an Rad script without providing any args to a script which expects at least one, Rad will print out the script usage, interpreting your invocation similar to if you had passed --help
+If you run a Rad script without providing any args to a script which expects at least one, Rad will print out the script usage, interpreting your invocation as if you had passed --help

 .